Avraham Zagdun: Charismatic and rhetorical practices

 Zagdun is known for extended silences during lessons, sometimes waiting minutes between words.
-A family member and former follower described:

-"He'd say an unrelated word, wait ten minutes, then another unrelated word.
-Later one of the students will make a rare insight out of it.
-It is important to note that the student's insight is not always what he (Zagdun) meant."
+A family member and former follower described: "He'd say an unrelated word, wait ten minutes, then another unrelated word.
+Later one of the students will make a rare insight out of it....the student's insight is not always what he [Zagdun] meant".

 Claimed supernatural abilities

 Bilocation

 Zagdun is known among his followers for recounting various stories that are described as miracles.
 In one of his sermons, Zagdun claimed to have been seen simultaneously in Netanya and Jerusalem.
 According to him, none of the listeners questioned the plausibility of this account.
 "I have no idea how, but I’ve been told this many times", he said, adding that someone once reported seeing him in a forest at night while he was asleep elsewhere.

 "I don’t know why I was given these powers, but I am not a prophet."